awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-update-rules.md

 1. Choose the **Reorder rules** icon \(the arrows\) in the menu bar\.
 ![\[The Reorder rules icon on the menu bar.\]](http://docs.aws.amazon.com/elasticloadbalancing/latest/application/images/menu_bar_reorder_rules.png)

 1. Select the check box next to a rule, and then use the arrows to give the rule a new priority\.
-Note that the default rule always has the last priority\.
+The default rule always has the last priority\.

 1. When you have finished reordering rules, choose **Save**\.